open-contracting/software-development-handbook/docs/github/developers.rst

 Close issues
 ------------

-If OCP asks a question, **DO NOT** close the issue after providing the answer.
+If OCP asks a question, **DO NOT** close the issue after answering.
 Instead, you can re-assign the issue to OCP.
 The issue is not closed until OCP has an opportunity to act on the provided information.

 Automatically, with pull requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~